ErpNetDocs/tech/modules/logistics/inventory/inventory-control/issue.md

 If all ordered product quantities have been issued, the **Finish** button will be painted in green.

-Tap on it once to generate your issue store transaction.
+Tap on it once to create your issue store transaction.

-This will take you to a separate space with direct access to the document type for this operation.
+This will take you to a separate space with direct link to the document type for this operation.

 ![Issue](pictures/inv_con_issue_docrelease.png)